 In procurement, a transparent buyer-supplier relationship is vital for a supply chain to run smoothly.
 A lack of communication and transparency among the two groups can cause orders to run late or be missed altogether.
 This is where a strong supplier scorecard comes in.
 A supplier scorecard, also called a vendor scorecard, is a tool that allows buyers and suppliers to monitor their relationship.

 Surprisingly, many companies don’t have a straightforward supplier scorecarding process, the biggest hurdle being that scorecarding is frequently a manual process that’s prone to mistakes and confusion.
 If you find yourself in that camp, don’t put off implementing supplier scorecards any longer.
-If 2020 has taught businesses anything, it’s the importance of predictable supplier behavior.
-Supplier scorecards are an important step in minimizing your supply chain risk, and—thankfully—they don’t have to be that manual anymore.
+If the last few years have taught businesses anything, it’s the importance of predictable supplier behavior.
+Supplier scorecards are an important step in minimizing your supply chain risk, and thankfully they don’t have to be manual anymore.

 Building Your Supplier Scorecard